Home Turntables Best Belt Drive Record Player

 Compared to Fluance RT82 that allows connecting to speakers only through outputs, this Sony record player has a Bluetooth module that enables wireless connectivity.
 Besides, it is fully automatic, making it a perfect match for vinyl rookies.

-A heavy aluminum die-cast platter and isolated motor ensure clear playback.
+Although the player is very lightweight (only 7.9 pounds), it features a pretty heavy aluminum die-cast platter and isolated motor, ensuring clear playback.
 It works at two operating speeds: 33⅓ and 45 RPM, and I found no deviations in the reproduction speed.
 Mind that there are no adjustments for setting the tracking force or the azimuth for the cartridge.
-So, if it’s your first turntable and you have experience setting these devices up, this is a significant advantage.
+Beginners might not notice it, but enthusiasts who enjoy fine-tuning might see it as a drawback.

 Sony PS-LX310BT sound

-The sound is perfectly decent for the price.
+The audio quality is adequate for the price.
 Of course, it won’t wring out every piece of sound from the grooves, but there are no critical sound deviations that might affect your listening experience.
 The midrange and bass score well, but there could be more treble and more expression in vocals.
 But again, for the money, it’s rather a minor quibble than a solid disadvantage.

-All in all, this is a great budget belt drive turntable, which enables wireless connection, produces a juicy sound, and grants completely effortless operation.
+All in all, this is a great budget belt drive turntable, which enables wireless connection, produces a good sound, and grants completely effortless operation.

 Key specs